 Grading Description of resource Examples of possible Management Strategies Cultural Significance II Heritage resources with special qualities which make them significant in the context of a province or region, but do not fulfil the criteria for Grade I status.
-Exceptionally High Significance III A Such a resource must be an excellent example of its kind or must be sufficiently rare.
-These are heritage resources which are significant in the context of an area. d or are are and are significant enough to warrant that any alteration, both internal and external, is regulated.
-Such buildings and sites may are be representative being excellent examples of their kind or may III B Such a resource might have similar significances to those of a Grade III A resource, but to a lesser degree.
+May be declared as a Provincial Heritage Site by HWC Exceptionally High Significance III A Such a resource must be an excellent example of its kind or must be sufficiently rare.
+These are heritage resources which are significant in the context of an area. of its kind or are.
+These are which are which are III B Such a resource might have similar significances to those of a Grade III A resource, but to a lesser degree.
 These are heritage resources which are significant in the context of a townscape, neighbourhood, settlement or community.
+Like Grade IIIA buildings and sites, such buildings and sites may be representative, being excellent examples of their kind, or may be rare, but less so than Grade IIIA examples.
+They would receive less stringent protection than Grade IIIA buildings and sites at local level.
 Medium Significance

-1 Grading: Purpose and Management Implications, Heritage Western Cape, 16th March 2016
+$^{^{\}rm 1}$ Grading: Purpose and Management Implications, Heritage Western Cape, 16th March 2016

-ШС Such a resource is of contributing significance to the environs.
-These are heritage resources which are significant in the context of a streetscape or direct neighbourhood.
-This grading is applied to buildings and/or sites whose significance is contextual, i.e. in large part due to its contribution to the character or significance of the environs.
+III C significance to the environs.
+These are heritage resources which are significant in the context of a This grading is applied to buildings and/or sites whose significance is contextual, i.e. in large part due to its contribution to the character or significance of the environs.
 These buildings and sites should, as a consequence, only be regulated if the significance of the environs is sufficient to warrant protective measures, regardless of whether the site falls within a Conservation or Heritage Area.
 Internal alterations should not necessarily be regulated.
 Low Significance NCW determined to not have enough heritage significance to be No further actions under the NHRA are required.
 This must be motivated by the applicant and approved by the authority.
 Section 34 can even be lifted by HWC for structures in this category if they are older than 60 years.
 No research potential or other significance